Photon-starved imaging through turbulence at the diffraction limit: Results

-Fig. 1C compares our TAP-BD approach with direct imaging (DI), which lacks phase diversity.
-This comparison highlights the role of phase-diverse measurements in improving information content and enabling better estimation.
-Two metrics are used: target peak signal-to-noise ratio (PSNR) and phase root-mean-square error (RMSE), with details provided in the Methods section.
+A comparison between TAP-BD and direct imaging (DI), a baseline approach without phase diversity, highlights the role of phase diversity in enhancing information content and estimation accuracy (Fig. \ref{fig1}C).
+We evaluate two metrics: the peak signal-to-noise ratio (PSNR) of the target intensity and the root-mean-square error (RMSE) of the turbulence phase (see the Appendix for details).
 As photon levels decrease, both methods show overall performance degradation, with decreasing target PSNR and increasing phase RMSE.
-However, TAP-BD consistently outperforms DI, achieving higher PSNR and lower RMSE across all photon levels.
-This improvement comes from the additional information provided from phase diversity, which enables more efficient use of the limited photon budget.
+However, TAP-BD consistently outperforms DI, achieving higher PSNR and lower phase RMSE across all photon levels.
+This improvement partially comes from the additional information provided from phase diversity, which enables more efficient use of the limited photon budget.
 To quantify this, we plot the phase Cramer–Rao lower bound (CRLB).
 Notably, TAP-BD achieves a lower phase CRLB than DI, indicating that it extracts more information under identical photon constraints.
-Moreover, the achieved phase RMSE closely approaches this theoretical bound, highlighting that our TAP-BD algorithm is effectively designed to take advantage of the enhanced information gain given by the coded hardware.
-These finding also align with prior wavefront randomization analysis \cite{kohli_wavefront_2024}, where WS improves spectral frequency response, thereby facilitating improved reconstruction in the deconvolution process.
-Further details on the CRLB calculations are provided in the Methods section.
+Moreover, the achieved phase RMSE closely approaches this theoretical bound, highlighting that our TAP-BD algorithm is effectively designed to take advantage of the enhanced information gain given by coded hardware.
+These finding also aligns with prior wavefront randomization analysis \cite{kohli2024wavefront}, where WS improves spatial frequency response, thereby facilitating improved reconstruction in the deconvolution process.
+Further details on the CRLB calculations are provided in the Appendix.

-Fig. 2 presents simulation results that highlight the effectiveness of our TAP-BD’s software approach in challenging conditions with limited measurements $M$ and strong turbulence severity $D/r_0$.
+Fig. 2 summarizes the simulation results that highlight the effectiveness of our TAP-BD’s software approach in challenging conditions with limited measurements $M$ and strong turbulence severity $D/r_0$.
 We compare TAP-BD with NeuWS \cite{feng_neuws_2023}, a noteworthy neural network benchmark which treats the set of measurements as training data and uses neural networks to model both the target and the aberrations.
 Note that both methods operate under the same coded detection hardware setup, allowing us to see the impact of different reconstruction strategies in such extreme conditions.
-The calculation of turbulence severity $D/r_0$ can be found in the Methods section.
+The calculation of turbulence severity $D/r_0$ can be found in the Appendix.